 At this point, Apple’s selling iPads at a rate of approximately 48 million iPads per year—roughly the rate it was selling them in 2011, at the very start of the iPad’s lifespan, just before iPad sales kicked into gear.
 So is this the bottom?
 Or will it get worse before it gets better?

-This week on my podcast, Upgrade, my co-host Myke Hurley made a valid point: For all the talk about how impressive the iPad’s $20 billion per year revenue would be if it was a separate company—iPad Inc.—nobody seems to talk about what would happen to the executives of iPad, Inc. given the current performance of the product.
+my podcast, Upgrade, my co-host Myke Hurley made a valid point: For all the talk about how impressive the iPad’s $20 billion per year revenue would be if it was a separate company—iPad Inc.—nobody seems to talk about what would happen to the executives of iPad, Inc. given the current performance of the product.

 They’d all be fired.
 It’s very clear, they’d be fired.
 Two and a half years of steady sales declines?
 Revenues down 40 percent?
 It would be a bloodbath.
 Time for some new leadership.